Neuroscience & Faith

 Neuroscience Just Proved It.

 Dr. Andrew Newberg, the pioneer of neurotheology whose research we explored in our post on praying nuns and brain scans, has extensively mapped what happens when people practice "compassionate communication" โ speaking and thinking with grace rather than accusation.
-His findings are extraordinary:
+His findings are extraordinary.

 When you interrupt a complaint and consciously reframe a situation through the lens of grace and forgiveness, you activate the left inferior frontal gyrus (LIFG) and the dorsolateral prefrontal cortex (DLPFC).
 These higher-order regions send powerful inhibitory signals down to the amygdala โ the panic centre โ literally shutting off the alarm, lowering cortisol, and calming your physiological state.